 What’s so great about it?

-Certainly not the script.
-It’s crude and simplistic propaganda despite being partly written by the great Russian poet Anna Akhmatova.
+The script is simplistic propaganda.
 But cinematographer Sergei Urusevsky turned it into a dazzling visual poem.
 The black and white (and sometimes infrared) photography is startlingly beautiful, and the sound design is great as well.

 Uresevky and Kalazatov’s extraordinary long take ‘emotional camera’ technique uses continuous camera movement, rather than editing, to go from wide shot to closeup to wide shot.